-This regulation shall take effect from January 2015 (updated from September 2018) and will apply to all undergraduate and taught postgraduate programmes.
+These regulations and procedures take effect from January 2015 and apply to all undergraduate and taught postgraduate programmes.
 Research degree students and staff are subject to the Code of Practice and Procedures for Investigating and Resolving Allegations of Misconduct in Research.